Dosa recipe (step by step) – Recipes Plaza

 1. Peel the boiled potatoes and mash them into small pieces.

-3. When cumin start to crackle then add curry leaves asafoetida and chopped green chilies.
+3. When cumin starts to crackle then add curry leaves asafoetida and chopped green chilies.

 5. Now add chopped tomato and salt and stir.

-6. When tomato become little soft then add turmeric and mashed potatoes.
+6. When the tomato becomes a little soft then add turmeric and mashed potatoes.

 7. Making sure everything is well combined.